Blood, Sweat and Pixels (Book Review)

 A Glimpse behind the scenes of Video Games

-I have, however, always been more interested in the process of how video games are made.
-Although I have yet to make any video games, I would definitely like to make a video game one day 🙂.
 A while ago, I came across the book Blood, Sweat and Pixels, which is a fascinating glimpse inside the world of video game development.
 I am not a video game player, but I am a Software Engineer, so I could relate to many of the development aspects & difficulties.
 Especially the grind and unrealistic deadlines were relatable for me, as I have also sometimes had to work with tight deadlines, though thankfully much less than was portrayed in this book about the development of video games.

 Cover of book Blood, Sweat and Pixels